 ‘As a kid I used to strip apart my toys to see how they worked’.
 No toy would be left untouched and I even managed to get my hands on the brand new television remote!
 (The rest of that story pretty much speaks for itself)

 I don’t currently work in the electronics or software industry but It’s certainly somewhere I’d like to be in near future.
-R&D (Research & Development) he screams!
+R&D preferably.

 What i do for work